 Create a bedtime routine that improves your sleep quality.
 Evidence-based strategies for consistent, restful sleep.
-In this guide, we break down everything you need to know, backed by behavioral science research and real-world experience from thousands of habit builders.
+This guide provides actionable strategies backed by behavioral science research and real-world experience from thousands of habit builders.

 Why Sleep Routines Matter